C. J. Moore: Detroit Lions (second stint)

-On March 18, 2023, Moore re-signed with the Detroit Lions.
+On March 18, 2023, Moore signed a two-year contract extension with the Lions.

+On April 21, 2023, Moore was suspended indefinitely (at least one season) after it was discovered he had violated the league’s gambling policy by betting on NFL games.
+He was subsequently released by the Lions following the incident.

+On April 18, 2024, Moore was reinstated by the league.
+He was re-signed by the Lions on May 7.
+He was waived on August 27, 2024, and re-signed to the practice squad, but released the next day.

-Personal
+Personal life

-Moore has an identical twin brother, A. J. Moore, who was also a defensive back on the Ole Miss football team and now plays for the Tennessee Titans.
+Moore has an identical twin brother, A. J. Moore, who was also a defensive back on the Ole Miss football team and is now an NFL free agent who formerly played for the Tennessee Titans.
 They played in the same defensive backfield for the Rebels.